How to File a Federal, IRS Tax Return Extension Form 4868

-Automatic Tax Extensions for U.S. Citizens and Residents Living Abroad
+Automatic Tax Extension for U.S. Citizens and Residents Living Abroad

-If you are a U.S. resident living outside of the country on Tax Day, and your main place of business is outside of the U.S., then you automatically receive a 2-month extension of time to file your return and time to pay any income taxes you may owe.
-You will still owe interest on any unpaid taxes after April 15, but you will not be subject to late payment penalties or late filing penalties until June 15, 2013.
+If you are a U.S. resident living outside of the country on Tax Day, and your main place of business is outside of the U.S., you automatically receive a 2-month extension of time to file your return and time to pay any income taxes you may owe.
+You will still owe interest on any unpaid taxes after April 18, but you will not be subject to late payment penalties or late filing penalties until June 15, 2018.

 You do not have to file any forms in advance to get this 2-month extension, but you will need to file your return on paper and attach a statement explaining why you qualify for the extension.